mitre-ace-direct/ace-direct/iam/README.md

 ### Files

-1. Clone this repo, then copy the `iam` folder to the `/root` folder on the OpenAM server.
+1. Copy this `iam` folder to the `/root` folder on the OpenAM server.
 1. Execute the commands below on the OpenAM server as `root`.

 ### Certificates